dotwebstack/dotwebstack-framework/docs/service/openapi.md

 If `$path.name` is absent, the `name` element (and thus the entire filter) will remain empty, even if `$query.name` is provided.

 #### Expressions
 A value may be resolved from an expression, using the `x-dws-expr` extension.
-The following simple example will populate the `name` field of the graphQL filter with the uppercase of the`$body.name` parameter.
+The following simple example will populate the `name.in` field of the graphQL filter with the uppercase of the`$body.name` parameter.
 ```yaml
     x-dws-query:
       field: breweries